 How to Choose a Background for Your Home Studio

-There are two kinds of studio backgrounds you can choose from.
+There are two kinds of photography studio backgrounds you can choose from.
 A collapsible portrait backdrop.
-Or a professional studio backdrop on support or on a rail/roll system fixed to a wall or ceiling.
+Or a professional photography studio backdrop on support or on a rail/roll system fixed to a wall or ceiling.

 A 1.5 x 2.1 m, black and white, Impact collapsible background (author’s height, for scale: 1.70 m)